 Pass cursor over image to read details.

 he "T.M." in parentheses stands for Thomas Meehan (1826-1901), a botanist at the Academy of Natural Sciences who, in the late 1890s, found many of Lewis's specimens at the American Philosophical Society, where they had lain untouched and forgotten for three-quarters of a century.
 He moved them to the Academy's collection, mounted them, and in 1898 published the first list of the Lewis and Clark Herbarium.
-He attests by his initials that it is he who has labeled this specimen Lewisia rediviva Pursh.
-Frederick Pursh was the young German botanist and formerly a curator for the Philadelphia naturalist Benjamin Smith Barton.
+He attests by his initials that it is he who has labeled these few remains of Lewis's specimen, which Frederick Traugott Pursh (1774–1820) had named Lewisia rediviva.
+Pursh was the young German botanist and former curator for the Philadelphia naturalist Benjamin Smith Barton.
 In 1807 Lewis entrusted his entire collection to Pursh for organization, classification, and entry into the corpus of contemporary botanical literature.

 The phrase "Near Clark's R. Jul.
 1st 1806 Lewis" indicates that Lewis collected the specimen on July 1, 1806 in the vicinity of Travelers' Rest near the river now called the Bitterroot.
 Gary Moulton believes that Lewis's journal entry for July second, 1806, suggests he might have collected it on that day instead: "I found several other uncommon plants specemines of which I preserved."